On the coordinates of minimal vectors in a Minkowski-reduced basis: The theorem

 \end{theorem}

-First we highlights some easy geometric observations which we continuously use in our proof. \begin{itemize} \item[{\bf (A)}] Since we prove step by step the statement from lower to higher dimensions, without loss of generality we can assume that there is no zero coordinate of the investigated minimum vector $m=\sum x_ie_i$.
+First, we highlight some easy geometric observations which we continuously use in our proof.
+Since we prove the statement from lower to higher dimensions step by step, without loss of generality, we can assume that for the investigated minimum vector $m=\sum x_ie_i$ holds that $x_i\ne 0$ for all $i$.
+In the following, we assume that the volume of the basis-parallelepiped is $1$.
+Hence, the volume of the investigated parallelepipeds are integer.

+\begin{lemma} If a parallelepiped $\Pi[a_1,\ldots ,a_n]$ has a $k$-dimensional centered face of denominator $2$ then its volume is even. \end{lemma}